 Is Embracing the Beloved for me?

-Why you might need Embracing the Beloved:
+Some reasons you might want or need Embracing the Beloved:

 - Still triggered frequently in the course of life?